Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Conclusion Outlook

 The objective of this study was to extract the main dynamic features with an efficient data-driven method and use the resulting information for a low-dimensional reconstruction of the flow.
 We considered three examples, namely rapidly rotating turbulent Rayleigh--B\'enard convection, horizontal convection, and asymptotic suction BL.
 For rapidly rotating turbulent RBC, a dominant zonal flow pattern, the boundary zonal flow, was identified through the first two dynamic modes.
 Similarly, for horizontal convection two processes that operate on different time scales could be clearly classified in terms of dynamic modes: The second dynamic mode captures the slow oscillatory dynamics in the bulk while the third dynamic mode describes the much faster process of thermal plume emission.
-Finally, for ASBL a distinctive coherent low-momentum zone that travels through the simulation domain in spanwise direction can be well described by the only first two dynamic modes.
+Finally, for ASBL a distinctive coherent low-momentum zone that travels through the simulation domain in spanwise direction can be well described by the only first two dynamic modes once a streamwise drift is removed from the data by calculating dynamic modes in a co-moving frame of reference.
+To describe dynamical features of the coherent low-momentum zone, a few more frequencies must be included.
 These examples show that the incrementally updated DMD algorithm can successfully decompose the dominant structures with corresponding frequencies and modes.
 This establishes sDMD as an accurate and efficient method to identify and capture dominant spatio-temporal features from large datasets of highly-turbulent flows.

 As DMD decomposes datasets into coherent structures based on characteristic frequencies, it is especially useful for the analysis of flows featuring large-scale coherent structures and periodic motion.
 The advantages of the sDMD algorithm, both in terms of low-storage and potential real-time implementation, will make DMD available in numerous contexts where it would have been infeasible previously.
 This includes in particular the analysis of massive datasets that cannot completely reside in memory.
-One such application, for instance, concerns the search for unstable periodic orbits in turbulent flows, where a classical DMD-based approach has been successfully applied at moderate Reynolds number \citep{Page2020}.
+One such application, for instance, concerns the search for unstable periodic orbits in turbulent flows, where a classical DMD-based approach has been successfully applied at moderate Reynolds number \cite{Page2020}.
 Streaming DMD may constitute a step forward in extending the applicability of this method to higher Reynolds numbers.